Q. Is CM/ECF filing mandatory for counsel in the Fourth Circuit?

 Q. Do pro se litigants file electronically?

-To qualify as a pro se ECF filer, a pro se litigant must complete the Fourth Circuit Electronic Case Filing Application, file a motion for leave to file documents electronically in a case pending in the Fourth Circuit, and be granted leave to proceed as an ECF Filer for the purpose of that case only.
+To qualify as a pro se ECF filer, a pro se litigant must complete the Fourth Circuit Electronic Case Filing Application, file a motion for leave to file documents electronically in a case pending in the Fourth Circuit, and be granted leave to proceed as an ECF Filer.
 Pro se documents filed in paper form should be addressed to:

 Patricia S. Connor, Clerk